cancer

 Targeted Therapy: Cancer Therapies Targeting the Tumor Microenvironment

 What is targeted therapy for cancer?
 Some targeted cancer therapies aim at the pro-survival factors in the tumor microenvironment.
 The tumor microenvironment is the surrounding tissue, known as stroma, which provides the support for cancer's growth and survival.
-Targeted cancer therapy is a specialized cancer treatment with medications which target specific cellular mechanisms that give rise to cancer and help …
+Targeted cancer therapy is a specialized cancer treatment with medications which target specific cellular mechanisms that give …

 Read More »